ertucode/koda/README.md

 # TODO

-- double click on zip should unzip (currently opens finder with unzipped files)
+- double click on zip file should open the unzip dialog (currently opens finder with unzipped files)
 - rar, 7z support